-Tip: If you are driving around Menorca, make sure not to park in spots with the sign 'Vado Permanente' as it is prohibited to park there, and your car might be removed by the police.
+Tip: If you are driving around Menorca, make sure not to park in spots marked as 'Vado Permanente', as it is prohibited to park there and your car might be removed by the police.

 A sunny day at the port of Mahón.

 Menorca has two ports that mainly serve ferry routes to mainland Spain (Barcelona and Valencia), as well as the rest of the Balearic Islands: the port of the capital Mahón, located in the east side of the island, and the port of Ciutadella, located in the north-west of the island.

 The ferry itineraries from mainland Spain to Menorca are regular throughout the year and serve both of the island ports.
 Traveling by ferry from the port of Barcelona is the fastest way to get to Menorca by ferry, while the route from the port of Valencia is longer.
 Valencia is, however, a very suitable departure port to the Balearics if you are in the south of Spain.
 Here are more details about the ferry trips to Menorca: